RitxmSaha/adversarial-monitors/README.md

 # Code-R1: Reproducing R1 for Code with Reliable Rewards

-This repository includes implementations to reproduce the R1 pipeline for code generation:
+This repository includes implementations to reproduce the R1 pipeline for coding with synthetic datasets.

-* **Result:** 2K Code-R1 samples + `Qwen2.5-7B-Instruct-1M` beats `Qwen2.5-Coder-7B-Instruct` (even better w/ 12K samples).
-* **Finding:** Quality of rewards matters.
-False positives in datasets and execution confuse the model.
-* **Implementation:** A reliable, scalable, and sandboxed pipeline to minimize reward false positives in datasets and execution.

-More results and findings to come...
+Some contents in this readme are modified for [KodCode](https://kodcode-ai.github.io/).
 ## Setup

 ### Environment